 Source: Tropical Christmas Fruit Cake

 Somehow, fruit cake has become a dreaded Christmas dessert of sorts — but nobody will shy away from grabbing a slice of Karen Kitto‘s fabulous Tropical Christmas Fruit Cake.
 Packed with mangos, coconut, pineapple, and other dried fruit, this cake is made from almond meal, so it’s flourless.
 The gorgeous cashew frosting on top makes it picture-perfect, but you might have trouble snapping photos before your guests try to grab a slice.

 2. Dark Chocolate Marzipan Nougat

-Inspired by Spanish Christmas sweets, this delicious Dark Chocolate Marzipan Nougat will get everyone talking.
-This amazing candy will melt in your mouth with rich, sweet nutty flavor.
+Inspired by Spanish Christmas sweets, this delicious Dark Chocolate Marzipan Nougat by Gemma Gonzalez will get everyone talking.
+This amazing candy will melt in your mouth with a rich, sweet nutty flavor.
 Customize it with whatever toppings you prefer to make your own version!
 Surprisingly simple to make, this dessert is sure to be a hit at your holiday dinner.